vanhoefm/fragattacks/README.md

 1. Check that no other process is using the network card (e.g. kill your network manager).

 2. If everything worked previously, try unplugging your Wi-Fi dongle, restart your computer or virtual machine, and then try again.
+Also try to disable hardware encryption using the `disable-hwcrypto.sh` script (reboot your computer after executing this script).

 3. Assure the device you are testing doesn't enter a sleep state (causing it to miss injected frames).
    I recommend running the test tool in [mixed mode](#id-mixed-mode) since this better handles clients